mayhemer240/342_Assignment_1/HaskellTest/readme.md

 ## **Requirements*

 **Makefile**
--GHC: the Glasgow Haskell Compiler
+- GHC: the Glasgow Haskell Compiler
--cabal-install: the Cabal installation tool for managing Haskell software
+- cabal-install: the Cabal installation tool for managing Haskell software

 ## Using the Makefile